LazyGuyWithRSI/path-of-automation-auto-loot-clicker/README.md

    mouse to click on it.

    ### Is it safe?
-   - yes.
+   - Yes.
 If you are concerned, just read the source.

    ### Does this violate Path of Exile's Terms of Service?
-   - Only GGG knows.
-All I know is that marcos are allowed if they result in one action, which is true for this script.
-So most likely, no it does not violate the terms of service.
-If anything, it will show if GGG is ever willing to implement an auto-loot feature.
+   - Yes.
+It technically is a form of automation, which is not allowed.
+Can they detect it?
+Maybe.
+This was mostly an academic pursuit.
       ### *I am not responsible if use of this script results in action from GGG*

 ---